CMACH508/CausalExploration/README.md

-## News
-Caught up in the whirlwind of NeurIPS'24 — this repo might have to wait a bit for its turn in the spotlight!

 # CausalExploration
 This is the official implementation of the paper "Boosting Efficiency in Task-Agnostic Exploration through Causal Knowledge", which was accepted for IJCAI'24.